jsburgin/adventofcode/README.md

 # Advent Of Code

-My solutions to 2018 Advent Of Code.
+My solutions to Advent Of Code (2018). https://adventofcode.com